rancher/elemental/docs/backup.md

 # Backup

-Follow this guide to create backup for elemental configuration installed together with Rancher.
+Follow this guide to create backup for Elemental configuration installed together with Rancher.

 ## Install rancher-backup operator for Rancher